tpow/integration-samples/PostmanCollections/README.md

 17. **Invoke a bound function**
   OData support bound custom functions.
 The bound functions are bounded to a resource.
 Note: OData functions CANNOT have side effect, so only GET verb is allowed.
 ### Commands
-Below is a list of the Postman requests found in the Commands folder of the Collection.
+Below is a list of the requests found in the Commands folder.
 1. **Get Commands**
   Gets a list of all Commands broken down by domain: Academics, Admissions, Career Services, Common, CRM, Financial Aid, Student Accounts and Student Services
 2. **Create Course Type**